 The BBQ Beat Podcast, hosted by Kevin Sandridge, shares all that’s good in competition and backyard BBQ and grilling.
 Guests include competition BBQ pitmasters, food industry insiders, BBQ and grilling product manufacturers, and event promoters from the US as well as abroad.
-If you love BBQ and have an appreciation for southern culture and live-fire cooking – this is the podcast for you.
+If you love BBQ and have an appreciation for southern culture and live-fire cooking – this is the BBQ podcast for you.

 Complimentary Podcast Episodes

 - BBP 019: All About Chairman’s Reserve Prime Pork with Ozlem Worpel